gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 This makes sense, but it also means that far from being worried *just* about alien objects, we should be more concerned about alien functions!

-If we put a function defined in one environment into another, it will keep producing alien objects, and it might break if we pass it any parameters of our own.
+If we put a function defined in one environment into another, it'll keep producing alien objects, and it might break if we pass it any parameters of our own.

 Scary!
 # Tags from other worlds!